My name is Christy, and I like your brain!

 Well, there is a huge body of research to suggest that your emotions actually originate in. your. body. (i.e. NOT YOUR BRAIN)

-And depending on the severity of an emotion or your body's history with it, sometimes your brain doesn't even get the chance to properly interpret it.
-Instead (and forgive me while I get lazily technical here), your limbic system sends that feeling right back down through the brain stem into your body, which, as I'm sure you can imagine, can lead to a whooooole host of unfortunate physical symptoms.
+And depending on your body's history with a particular emotion, your brain often doesn't even get the chance to properly interpret it.
+Instead (and forgive me while I forego a ton of technical language here), it sends that feeling right back down through the brain stem into the place where it was born: your bod.
+And this, as I'm sure you can imagine, can lead to a whooooole host of issues (including some truly unfortunate physical symptoms).

-OR sometimes your prefrontal cortex (the part of your brain responsible for some pretty important meaning-making and decision-making processes) is actually lucky enough to receive the message that a feeling is occurring, but it interprets it as something entirely different.
+OR sometimes a feeling is lucky enough to get all the way up to the prefrontal cortex, but at that point, it can become interpreted it as something entirely different.
 It essentially rewrites the story of your emotions in a cognitive way.
 And at times, it's totally dead wrong.

-So you can imagine how many problems this sort of thing might cause, right?
+So anyway, you can imagine how many problems this sort of thing might cause, right?